alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 ---

-## Using Helius RPC for Integration
+## Integrating RPCs for Data Retrieval

-[Helius](https://www.helius.dev) is a powerful RPC service that enables quick and direct access to on-chain data on Solana.
-By integrating Helius RPCs into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**
+[Helius](https://www.helius.dev) is an example of an RPC service that enables quick and direct access to on-chain data on Solana.
+By integrating RPCs into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**

-**How to update the code**
+**How to update the code (with Helius)**
 - **Modify the stub functions:** In files like `src/modules/tokenInfo.js` and `src/api/server.js`, update the stub implementations to call the appropriate Helius RPC endpoints.
 - **Leverage the configured endpoints:** Use the `HELIUS_RPC_URL` from `src/config/config.js` to ensure that your RPC calls are directed to the correct endpoint with your API key.
 - **Improve performance:** Integrate batching of RPC calls if necessary to further improve response time.